sarveshpro/ghl/README.md

 5. compare with events to check for conflict that fall within the requested time range (in actual implementation I missed this part and I am camparing with all events. this can be improved)
 3. for the remaining slots which do not have any conflict, convert the time to user timezone and return to the user.

+#### Creating a new event

+1. get start time and duration in request
+2. check if slot is in the owner's availability time range
+3. check for any overlap with existing events
+4. create event

 ## Testing